merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 The output file is _really_ big, because it contains every single metabolite, reaction, and gene contributing to the reaction network.

-We will use this {% include ARTIFACT name="reaction-network" %} for some neat visualizations of KEGG Pathway Maps using the program {% include PROGRAM name="anvi-draw-kegg-pathways" %}.
+What we _will_ do in anvi'o is to use this {% include ARTIFACT name="reaction-network" %} for some neat visualizations of KEGG Pathway Maps with the program {% include PROGRAM name="anvi-draw-kegg-pathways" %}.

 ```bash
 anvi-draw-kegg-pathways --contigs-dbs ../Trichodesmium_sp-contigs.db \